exactassembly/yocto-xa-rockchip-howto/doc/01-Devcontainer.md

 # Devcontainer structure
-The exact format of the files used to control spinup of the Docker container can be found in the (devcontainers specification)[https://containers.dev/], but it can be useful to understand why these components are used.
+The exact format of the files used to control spinup of the Docker container can be found in the [devcontainers specification](https://containers.dev/), but it can be useful to understand why these components are used.

 ## Dockerfile